aubford/worldfair-agent/README.md

 # Self-Aware Agent Architecture

-The Agent System is an adaptive AI architecture that autonomously generates evaluation criteria, produces multiple response candidates, and iteratively improves through confidence-based self-correction.
-The system leverages LLM-as-a-judge mechanisms combined with log probability confidence scoring to deliver high-quality outputs while continuously enhancing its own evaluation capabilities and prompt strategies.
+The agent system is an adaptive AI architecture that autonomously generates evaluation criteria, produces multiple response candidates, and iteratively improves through confidence-based self-correction.
+The system leverages LLM-as-a-judge mechanisms combined with long-term agent memory to deliver high-quality outputs while continuously enhancing its own evaluation capabilities and prompt strategies.

+A concurrent agentic evaluation process runs in the background of the chatbot and does not interfere with or degrade the user experience unless intervention is warranted.
+A meter is displayed to the user showing answer entropy and updates after every AI generated answer.
+The user can set a threshold for the level of entropy they deem acceptable for their research context.
+If the entropy crosses the threshold, an intervention event occurs where the agent will autonomously take corrective action.
+Corrective action could manifest as anything from retrieving additional context to asking the user for more information.
+Once an answer with acceptable entropy is achieved a query that required corrective action, the query/answer pair is persisted in long-term memory and will be used as a few-shot example for similar queries in the future.

 ## Core Architecture Components